 With regard to income tax, according to the Implementation Rules for the Law for Promoting Private Education (2004), private schools that do not require reasonable returns enjoy the same preferential tax treatment as public schools, while the preferential tax treatment policies applicable to private schools requiring reasonable returns shall be separately formulated by the relevant authorities under the State Council.
-As of May 31, 2015, 24 of our schools elected as schools not requiring reasonable returns, 30 of our schools elected as requiring reasonable returns and the remaining schools were not classified.
+To date, however, no regulations have been promulgated by the relevant authorities in this regard.
+As of May 31, 2016, 23 of our schools elected as schools not requiring reasonable returns, 36 of our schools elected as requiring reasonable returns and the remaining schools were not classified.
 The implementing rules of the EIT Law provide certain conditions under which not-for-profit entities may be exempted from enterprise income tax.
 According to such conditions, our schools may not be entitled to income tax exemption.
 To date, however, no separate specific regulations or policies have been promulgated by the relevant authorities in this regard and whether our schools can be entitled to any preferential income tax treatment remains unclear.
 In practice, tax treatments for private schools vary across different cities in China.
-For example, private schools in certain cities are subject to a 25% standard enterprise income tax starting from January 1, 2008, while in other cities, private schools are subject to a fixed amount of enterprise income tax each year as determined by the local tax authority in lieu of the 25% standard enterprise income tax or are not required to pay enterprise income tax.
-Among our schools in the four major cities from which we derived a significant portion of our revenues in the fiscal year ended May 31, 2015, three schools are subject to the standard 25% enterprise income tax rate and one school is not required by the governing tax bureau to pay any EIT since its establishment through May 31, 2015.
+For example, private schools in certain cities are subject to a 25% standard enterprise income tax starting from January 1, 2008, while in other cities, private schools are subject to a fixed amount of enterprise income tax.
+Among our schools in the four major cities from which we derived a significant portion of our revenues in the fiscal year ended May 31, 2016, three schools are subject to the standard 25% enterprise income tax rate and one school is not required by the governing tax bureau to pay any EIT since its establishment through May 31, 2016.